 You can dive into manual settings once you understand how each one works.
 This is where you take control back from your camera.
 So, let’s explore exposure in the three settings we’ve mentioned

 It’s similar to the pupil of your eye.
-The wider the aperture, the more light is allowed into the camera, and vice versa.
-Simple?
-Not quite.
+The wider the aperture, the more light is allowed into the camera.
+If you make the aperture smaller, it lets less light in.

 Exposure will be much easier if you can memorize the f-stop scale.
 A standard scale is f/1.4, f/2, f/2.8, f/4, f/5.6, f/8, f/11, f/16, f/22.
 Some specialty lenses go above and below this scale.

 Once the light has passed through the lens’s aperture, it reaches the shutter.
-Now, you must decide how much light you will allow into the camera.
+The speed at which the shutter opens and closes determines how much light the camera lets through.

 Ordinarily, you only want a very small fraction of a second (for example, 1/250 s) to prevent motion blur.
 But different shutter speeds complement different situations.